SvshSingh/personalized-wardrobe/README.md

 - Refining the prompt further is essential to achieve more accurate results.
 - Currently, the app uses IndexedDB for client-side image storage and transmits images as form data between the client and server.
 Switching to cloud data storage will improve scalability.
 - We intend to implement a user profile feature to collect specific details about each user.
-This information will be used to query the GPT Vision model, providing personalized fashion suggestions tailored to individual users.
+This information will be used to query the GPT Vision model, providing more personalized fashion suggestions tailored to individual users.
-- We plan to integrate **Myntra's API** to offer additional suggestions for accessories and other items to enhance the user's look.
+- We plan to integrate **Myntra's API** to offer additional suggestions for accessories and other missing items to enhance the user's look.

 ---